 A section of narrow twisting falls…

 It stands in another grotto like area, there is no way around it.
 The picture does not do the falls justice, especially as the water here is the deepest I experienced in the canyon, and the speed and volume of the water was intimidating (I did this in July but there had been heavy rains in the weeks previous).
 I started going up on the left, but the force of the fall at the top was too great to even attempt to push over.
-I ended up swimming (I lost the bottom for a few feet) to the right and climbing that water sloshed projection between the second and third fall (class 3 on small holds plus flowing, roaring water equals solid class 4).
+I ended up returning to the bottom of the fall and swimming (I lost the bottom for a few feet) to the right and climbing that water sloshed projection between the second and third fall (class 3 on small holds plus flowing, roaring water equals solid class 4).

 After overcoming this challenge, the canyon piles on one set of beautiful falls after another, which are all easier than what you have come through but still remarkable.
 A truly memorable experience, and a highlight of my trip.